ainsleyrutterford/Hackintosh/docs/keyboard.md

 3 is set to macOS mode so most of the keys are mapped correctly by default.
 The `Command` and `Alt` keys are swapped using macOS's System Preferences Application.

+## macOS Sonoma

+When I got a new work laptop with Sonoma installed, the above steps would no longer work for me (I also tried [these steps](https://gist.github.com/ainsleyrutterford/1860376d26256e28f310b86265b1aa51) which involved editing the `plist` directly and they didn't work for me).
+In the end I had to unplug my security key and Razer mouse (basically any USB that seems to trigger the Keyboard Setup Assistant), and re-run the assistant.
+After this, the only thing I could get working is to install [Krabiner Elements](https://karabiner-elements.pqrs.org/).
+It then re-ran the assistant again, and now the Vortex 3 (which now has the [`bear_face` board](https://github.com/qmk/qmk_firmware/tree/c035a37249ed064edbd51379bb45057e88e7ef11/keyboards/bear_face) by [`chemicalwill`](https://www.reddit.com/r/mechmarket/comments/p6cxfj/bulk_bear_face_v21_pcbs_qmk_replacement_for/)) has the same layout as the native keyboard.
+All I had to do then was remap `left_command` to `left_option` (and the same for the right keys) and I was good to go.

+**Note:** this has changed my native keyboard so that I have to press `option + 3` for `£` rather than `shift + 3`, but I've spent so long on this at this point that I don't really care, and `shift + 3` is nicer than `option + 3` anyway.

 ## Windows

 Went to language preferences, pressed options on the `English (United Kingdom)` language, added a `US QWERTY`